flutter/flutter/README.md

 The Flutter tool may occasionally download resources from Google servers.
 By downloading or using the Flutter SDK you agree to the Google Terms of Service: https://policies.google.com/terms

 For example, when installed from GitHub (as opposed to from a prepackaged archive), the Flutter tool will download the Dart SDK from Google servers immediately when first run, as it is used to execute the "flutter" tool itself.
-This will also occur when Flutter is upgraded (e.g. by running the "flutter upgrade" command).
+This will also occur when Flutter is upgraded (e.g., by running the "flutter upgrade" command).

 ## About Flutter